harrisonhardin/predicting-default-payment-next-month-/README.md

 ## My Description

-This data sets describes the defaulting of credit card information in Taiwan of
+[ This data ](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) set describes the defaulting of credit card information in Taiwan of
 various accounts.
 In the interest of reducing the harm caused in defaulting on
 credit cards one must take into consideration the context of the predictive
 probability of classification rather than the binary classification itself.
 To